Last Updated on 12 October 2024 by Cycloscope

 During the dry season, animals are forced to share the little water left, which makes for easier wildlife spotting.
 The lake gets deeper in the wet season, attracting a large number of hippos.

-This very interesting lake is located on the floor of the Great Rift Valley, where Africa is slowly pushed and pulled apart by uprising material in the earth’s mantle.
-It borders the Ngorongoro Conservation Area, and the crater is visible as a scenic backdrop from the south-east shores.
+This very interesting lake is located on the floor of the Great Rift Valley, where Africa is slowly pushed and pulled apart by rising material in the earth’s mantle.
+It borders the Ngorongoro Conservation Area, and the crater is visible as a scenic backdrop from the southeast shores.

-The landscape of Lake Eyasi is peculiar, mostly sandy and dry, lined by weird-looking succulent such as cactus trees (Euphorbia ingens), umbrella thorn acacia, and sandpaper bush, but with patches of tropical vegetation such as palm trees.
+The landscape of Lake Eyasi is peculiar, mostly sandy and dry, lined by weird-looking succulents such as cactus trees (Euphorbia ingens), umbrella thorn acacia, and sandpaper bushes, but with patches of tropical vegetation such as palm trees.

 Check Also